 Welcome to the Parkinson’s Progression Markers Initiative (PPMI), a landmark observational clinical study to comprehensively evaluate cohorts of significant interest using advanced imaging, biologic sampling and clinical and behavioral assessments to identify biomarkers of Parkinson’s disease progression.

-PPMI is taking place at clinical sites in the United States, Europe, and Australia.
+PPMI is taking place at clinical sites in the United States, Europe, Israel, and Australia.
 Data and samples acquired from study participants will enable the development of a comprehensive Parkinson’s database and biorepository, which is currently available to the scientific community to conduct field-changing research.

 PPMI is made possible by the concerted efforts of a number of collaborators.
 This study is sponsored by The Michael J. Fox Foundation for Parkinson’s Research.